enspiral/handbook/venture_profiles.md

 # Venture Profiles

 *Coming soon!
-There will be a profile page for each Enspiral venture, with the following format*
+There will be a profile page for each Enspiral venture, with the following format (under discussion)*

 **Venture Description (200 words)**